clear your skin.

 Clear Health is a telehealth platform and cloud-based pharmacy centered around prescription acne treatments.
 We believe that any skincare prescription needs to be followed with certain diet, lifestyle, and regimen adjustments for maximum (and sustainable) results.

 Our aim is to increase access to high quality dermatological care with licensed medical providers for a lower cost than most office visit co-pays, while debunking the myths and stigmas associated with certain acne treatments, including Isotretinoin (better known as Accutane), which we believe can be a life-changing drug for many people when used responsibly and correctly.
+We’re currently in beta, and to indicate interest, please fill out our form above, and you will be the first notified when we launch.

 Isotretinoin, more popularly known as Accutane, is a prescription drug prescribed for acne that doesn’t respond satisfactorily to other treatments.